 The land of the long white cloud offers endless landscapes, sensational scenery and a huge variety of activities for the whole family.
 From wine tasting in Central Otago to guided Maori tours around Rotorua, from diving in Abel Tasman National Park to whale watching in Kaikoura whether you appreciate wildlife, wine, adventure, landscapes or culture New Zealand has it all in bucket-loads and this trip highlights our top picks for Aotearoa.

-Begin your exploration of Aotearoa in the harborside city of Auckland, famed for its sensational views over the Hauraki Gulf and Auckland’s outer islands.
-Spend time exploring Queen Street, the entertainment and shopping hub of Auckland or wander down to the harbor and enjoy an al-fresco glass of Kiwi wine at one of the many waterfront restaurants there.
+Begin your exploration of Aotearoa in the harbourside city of Auckland, famed for its sensational views over the Hauraki Gulf and Auckland’s outer islands.
+Spend time exploring Queen Street, the entertainment and shopping hub of Auckland or wander down to the harbour and enjoy an al-fresco glass of Kiwi wine at one of the many waterfront restaurants there.

 Fly south from Wellington to Christchurch, New Zealand’s garden city for one night before enjoying a journey on one of the world’s greatest railways – the TranzAlpine.